benbraou/flex-layout-wiki/ObservableMedia.md

 isActive(query: string): boolean
 ```

 This method is useful both for expressions in component templates and in component imperative logic.
+The query can be an alias OR an mediaQuery:

+*  `xs`,
+*  `screen and (min-width: 600px) and (max-width: 959px)`

 ```js
 import {MediaChange, ObservableMedia} from "@angular/flex-layout";